NEXTDC eyes up Darwin, NT, as next data centre pad

 “This digital infrastructure development represents an important investment for the NT, that will further support and accelerate the growth of the northern digital gateway in Australia.”

-NEXTDC states that D1 will expand its network of data centres to support the state’s growing digital economy and to establish the state as ‘Northern Australia’s leading digital economy and Australia’s digital gateway to Asia’.
+NEXTDC states that D1 will expand its network of data centers to support the state’s growing digital economy and to establish the state as ‘Northern Australia’s leading digital economy and Australia’s digital gateway to Asia’.

 “We want to make the Territory a hub for digital industries and investment, and now we can look forward to building infrastructure that will create new jobs and opportunities, which will support local tradies.”

-Vocus will reside as a tenant in the D1 data centre and it will also provide high-capacity connectivity through its Terabit Territory fibre network.
+Vocus will reside as a tenant in the D1 data center and it will also provide high-capacity connectivity through its Terabit Territory fibre network.
 Furthermore, Vocus will leverage D1 to support its fibre infrastructure deployments located around Northern Australia, such as the Darwin-Jakarta-Singapore Cable system and the Project Horizon fibre between Darwin and Perth via Port Hedland.

 “One of the biggest challenges of this project was the need to deliver a non-public building with a public interface that also connected the street level.
 Strong, bold architectural accents of red were chosen to emphasise 3D spatial geometries in NEXTDC, while the inclusion of fins to the street works to create a dynamic façade when moving past the building at speed,” Symington explains.